 Make your costumes

 Store-bought costumes are not only usually disposable, but they can sometimes contain dangerous chemicals and toxic flame retardants.
 Also look for alternatives to traditional face paints, and see the results of a report that tested 48 Halloween face paints for heavy metals such as arsenic, cadmium and lead.
 You don’t have to know how to sew to put together creative homemade Halloween costumes.
 Find out how to make eco-friendly costumes from things you have around the house by visiting our Pinterest board.

 Use plastic-free treat bags

-Forgo the plastic pumpkin bucket and use a small cotton treat bag that also doubles as a lunch bag.
-Get one here with a reusable cotton napkin for $5.95.
+Forgo the plastic pumpkin bucket and use a cotton or recycled plastic treat bag that also doubles as a lunch bag.
 They’re the perfect sustainable party favor too.

 Use earth-friendly decorations